Meituan-Dianping/Leaf/README.md

 ### Leaf Server

-Leaf provide an HTTP service based on spring boot to get the id
+Leaf provides an HTTP service based on spring boot to get the id

 #### run Leaf Server